gravitational/teleport/rfd/0078-trait-transforms.md

 Trait Transforms will allow the Teleport admins to modify existing traits and add new ones to solve these problems.

-If teleport admins cannot add or change the claims provided by their SSO provider, making simple rules like this can be extremely cumbersome or impossible within teleport.
+If Teleport admins cannot add or change the claims provided by their SSO provider, making simple rules like this can be extremely cumbersome or impossible within teleport.
 There are currently teleport users with deployments which automatically generate